saitamasahil/skyscraper/docs/CONFIGINI.md

 ### Index of Options with Applicable Sections

+This is an alphabetical index of all configuration options including the sections they may be applied to.

 | Parameter                                                   | `[main]` | `[<PLATFORM>]` | `[<FRONTEND>]` | `[<SCRAPER>]` |
 | ----------------------------------------------------------- | :------: | :------------: | :------------: | :-----------: |
 | [addExtensions](CONFIGINI.md#addextensions)                 |    Y     |       Y        |                |               |